Naomi J. Halas

 Stephan Link

-Associate Professor of Chemistry, and of Electrical and Computer Engineering
+Professor of Chemistry, and of Electrical and Computer Engineering

 Single molecule/nanoparticle imaging and spectroscopy techniques for the understanding of the radiative and nonradiative properties of individual plasmonic nanoparticles and their assemblies.